quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part102_17.7_Code_Listi.md

 Background context: The text explores how making ℏ larger affects the simulation.

-:p How does increasing \( \hbar \) affect the path integration simulation?
+:p How does increasing $\hbar$ affect the path integration simulation?
 ??x
-Increasing \( \hbar \) allows for greater fluctuations around the classical trajectory.
+Increasing $\hbar$ allows for greater fluctuations around the classical trajectory.
 To achieve this, we decrease the value of the exponent in the Boltzmann factor.
 This exploration helps determine if such changes make the calculation more robust in finding the classical trajectory. x??

 ---